wmorgan/dcos-docs/1.7/overview/architecture.md

 ### Kernel space

-- One or more Mesos Masters.
+In the kernel space there are two types of processes:

+- One or more **Mesos Masters**.
+The `mesos-master` process orchestrates tasks that are run on Mesos Agents.
+The Mesos Master process receives resource reports from Mesos Agents and distributes those resources to registered DC/OS services, such as Marathon or Spark.
 When a leading Mesos Master fails due to a crash or goes offline for an upgrade, a standby Mesos Master automatically becomes the leader without causing any disruption to running services.
 Leader election is performed via ZooKeeper.
-- The `mesos-master` process on a Mesos Master orchestrates tasks that are run on Mesos Agents.
-The Mesos Master process receives resource offers from Mesos Agents and distributes those resources to registered DC.OS services, such as Marathon or Spark.
-- There are two types of Mesos Agents: private agent nodes run the deployed apps and services.
+- There are two types of **Mesos Agents**: private agent nodes run the deployed apps and services.
 The optional public agent nodes can provide public access to DC/OS services and applications.
-- The `mesos-slave` process on a Mesos Agent manages its local resources (CPU cores, RAM, etc.) and reports it to the Mesos Masters.
-It also accepts schedule requests from the Mesos Master and invokes an executor to launch a task.
+The `mesos-slave` process on a Mesos Agent manages its local resources (CPU cores, RAM, etc.) and registers said resources with the Mesos Masters.
+It also accepts schedule requests from the Mesos Master and invokes an Executor to launch a Task via [containerizers](http://mesos.apache.org/documentation/latest/containerizer/):
-  - The Mesos Containerizer provides lightweight containerization and resource isolation of executors using Linux-specific functionality such as cgroups and namespaces.
-For more information, see the [Mesos Containerizer][3] documentation.
+  - The Mesos containerizer provides lightweight containerization and resource isolation of executors using Linux-specific functionality such as cgroups and namespaces.
-  - The Mesos Docker Containerizer provides support for launching tasks that contain Docker images.
-For more information, see the [Docker Containerizer][4] documentation.
+  - The Docker containerizer provides support for launching tasks that contain Docker images.

 ### User space

+The user space has three types of processes: 1.
+DC/OS System Components, 2.
+Services (like Chronos or Kafka), and 3. user apps:

 - System Components
   - [Admin router](https://github.com/mesosphere/adminrouter-public) is an open source NGNIX configuration that provides central authentication and proxy to DC/OS services within the cluster.